subquery/documentation/docs/subquery_network/introduction/reward-distribution.md

 The solution to this comes from network inflation as a reward source for Indexer rewards, in addition to rewards for productive work.
 We allow Consumers to use [Boosting](../consumers/boosting.md) to direct Network Inflation Rewards, which distributed to Node Operators proportionally based on the total boosted SQT on their projects.

-In order to receive network inflaton rewards, Node Operators must be running a project that has a non-zero amount of consumer boosting, and be online/available to the public with a sync progress of 100%.
+In order to receive network inflation rewards, Node Operators must be running a project that has a non-zero amount of consumer boosting, and be online/available to the public with a sync progress of 100%.
 Node Operators will not receive all of the network inflation rewards, some rewards are distributed to the Consumers that boosted the project, as described in [Consumer Boosting](../consumers/boosting.md#how-are-boosters-rewarded).

 Network inflation rewards are allocated to all project types supported by the SubQuery Network, e.g data indexing projects and RPC endpoints.
 The split of network inflation rewards between the Consumer that boosted the project, and the Node Operator may vary by project type.